Nasik Caves

-Most of the caves are viharas except for Cave 18 which is a chaitya of the 1st century BCE by Sunga dynasty.
+The Trirashmi Caves, or Nashik Caves or Pandavleni is a holy Buddhist and Jain site and is located about 8 km south of the centre of Nashik (or Nasik), Maharashtra, India.
+Most of the caves are Viharas except for Cave 18 which is a Chaitya of the 1st century BCE.
 The style of some of the elaborate pillars or columns, for example in caves 3 and 10, is an important example of the development of the form.
-The location of the caves is a holy Buddhist site and is located about 8 km south of the centre of Nashik (or Nasik), Maharashtra, India.
-The Pandavleni name sometimes given to the Nasik Caves has nothing to do with the Pandavas, characters in the Mahabharata epic.
+Cave 11 at Pandav Leni, is a Jain cave dedicated to Lord Vrishabhanath (Rishabhanatha), the first Tirthankara of Jainism.
+This cave is an important part of the ancient rock-cut cave complex.
+The Pandavleni is another name suggested by scholars derived from Pandavas, characters in the Mahabharata epic.
+As it has many things similar to Hindu culture.
 Other caves in the area are Karla Caves, Bhaja Caves, Patan Cave and Bedse Caves.

 Caves

-These are a group of twenty four Hinayana Buddhist caves whose excavation was financed by the local Jain Kings.
-Cave No 3 is a large vihara or monastery with some interesting sculptures.
-Cave No 10 is also a vihara and almost identical in design to Cave No 3, but is much older and finer in detail.
+These are a group of twenty-four Hinayana Buddhist caves whose excavation was financed by the local Jain Kings.
+Cave No. 3 is a large vihara or monastery with some interesting sculptures.
+Cave No. 10 is also a vihara and almost identical in design to Cave No. 3, but is much older and finer in detail.
 It is thought to be nearly as old as the Karla Cave near Lonavala.
-Cave No 18 is a chaitya worship hall believed to be similar in date to the Karla Caves.
+Cave No. 18 is a chaitya worship hall believed to be similar in date to the Karla Caves.
 It is well sculptured, and its elaborate facade is particularly noteworthy.
-The cave houses the statues of Buddha, Jain Teerthankara Vrishabhdeo, and icons of the bodhisattva, Veer Manibhadraji and Ambikadevi.
+The cave houses the statues of Buddha, Jain Tirthankara Ṛṣabhadeva, and icons of the Jain yakṣas Maṇibhadra and Ambikā.
 The interiors of the caves were popular meeting places for the disciples, where sermons were delivered.
 There are water tanks that have been skilfully carved out of the solid rock.

 These caves are some of the oldest in Maharashtra.
 Some of them are large and contain numerous chambers - these rock-cut caves served as a viharas or monasteries for the monks to meet and hear sermons.
-They contain interesting sculptures.
 One of the vihara caves is older and finer in sculptural detail and is thought to be nearly as old as the Karla Cave near Lonavala.
 Another (cave No. 18) is a chaitya (type of cave used for chanting and meditation).
 It is similar in age to some of the Karla Caves and has a particularly elaborate facade.